What Qualifications Are Needed to Be an Accountant?

 The main job of an accountant is to record, process, and analyse financial transactions.
 They do this in line with accounting processes and generally accepted accounting principles.
 They also handle financial reporting and are responsible for an organisation’s financial statements.

-Accountants have similar skills and qualifications as their counterparts in the finance department.
+Accountants have similar skills and qualifications to their counterparts in the finance department.
 In smaller companies, their responsibilities often fall under the same department or even the same person.
 They may also include preparing tax returns.

 Photo by Jeremy Thomas on Unsplash